YIN AND YANG HEALING

 Verse 27: "In His image, He created male and female."

-Applying the principles of yin and yang properly is a key idea in nutritional balancing science.
-It is one of the main differences between nutritional balancing and most other healing systems.
-This is not a new idea, but its application in modern Western health care is rather new.
+Applying the principles of yin and yang properly is a key idea in development science.
+It is one of the main differences between development and most other healing systems.
+The concept is not used much in either conventional medical or natural Western methods of health care.

 We find that balancing yin and yang 1) reduces stress enormously, 2) leads to spiritual development in a balanced way, 3) removes many more toxic metals and toxic chemicals, 4) favors most enzyme reactions in the body and 5) improves vitality in a way that nothing else can do.

-Metabolic typing is about yin and yang.
-The ideas of yin and yang is the most comprehensive system available regarding metabolic types.
+The ideas of two complementary opposite forces is the most comprehensive system available regarding metabolic types.
 It is the basis for typing the bodies as fast or slow oxidizers.

 Fast oxidation is much more yang, while slow oxidation is more yin.
 In general, the more extreme the oxidation rate, the more extreme the yin-yang imbalance.
 Several acupuncturists have confirmed for me the correlation between yin and yang and the oxidation rate, as determined via hair mineral analysis using Dr. Eck’s ratios as standards.